- User Since

 Go ahead and post, I can integrate it to this differential.

-Issue found: when changing the start-up constraint from asap to fixed time, and there are two jobs in the list, the second job is overwritten with the first job contents.
+Issue found: when changing the start-up constraint from asap to culmination time, and there are two jobs in the list, the second job is overwritten with the first job contents.

 Investigation in progress to determine the root cause.